 Another option could be to use a temporary form of cover at night when frost is most likely to set in.
 Bell jars are a popular option for keeping individual plants covered up and protected from frost.

 You can also try using frost blankets.
 These are see-through blankets that can cover up multiple plants at once while letting in light and air (it’s possible to use these as a permanent option on some plants).
 Burlap makes a great alternative, as well!

 Raise your beds

 The lower to ground level a plant is, the more susceptible it is to frost damage.
 Building raised beds can help to reduce frost and could allow you to grow plants without covering them up.
-Another advantage of raised beds is that they tend to drain water more easily – after a heavy shower of rain, the soil is less likely to get waterlogged, further encouraging your plants to grow healthily.
+Another advantage of raised beds is that they tend to drain water more easily.
+For instance, after a heavy shower of rain, the soil is less likely to get waterlogged.
+And that can further encourage your plants to grow healthily.

 Harden off seedlings

 When your plants are just seedlings, it’s possible to get them acclimatized to the colder temperatures by gradually exposing them to the cold.
 This can make them less susceptible to frost damage.
 Your seedlings should be kept indoors at night; however, you can try putting them outside in their pots on a cold day in a location that’s sheltered from the wind and rain to get them used to the winter chill.

 Water your plants the night before a frost

 Frost damage is actually more likely to occur when the soil is dry.
 That’s because the soil is already hard, it freezes more easily.
 Watering the soil the night before a frost can reduce the likeliness of the earth freezing while also providing some warmth through moisture evaporation.